nic-h/mammothnetwork/docs/ONBOARDING.md

   - `/api/transfer-edges`, `/api/suspicious-trades`, `/api/wallet-relationships` — overlays

 ## Engine
-Deck.gl only (no PIXI).
-The left and right panels do not change; only the center canvas renders the scene.
+Three.js + 3d-force-graph (no PIXI).
+The left and right panels do not change; only the center canvas renders the scene via gradient sprites and additive edges.

-## Views (deck)
+## Views
+- DOTS — ownership state with whale bubbles and optional cluster mode.
+- FLOW — transfer/sale arcs with directional particles and time slider.
+- TREE — radial lineage layout around the focused token/wallet.
-- Holders — gravitational clusters with owner hull rings and glow.
+- RHYTHM — time × price mapping with recency pulses and dormant fades.
-- Trading — profit waterfalls, optional flow arcs/particles.
-- Traits — constellation lines and wobble clusters; labels on zoom.
-- Whales — generational trees (in progress); radial tiers as fallback.
-- Health — heatmap + pulses (in progress).

 ## Screenshots
 - Generate desktop snapshots (1440 px):